 Edward and Sarah spent their final years at the house in Follistown.
 Sarah died in September 1938 and Edward in October 1940.

-They were both laid to rest in Kentstown Cemetery, Co.
+They and son John were laid to rest in Kentstown Cemetery, Co.
 Meath.
+To go to the grave site photo, click here.

 Now, on a side note, something I find very interesting is that Sarah’s parents and most, if not all of her siblings, emigrated to the United States, but Sarah chose to remain behind.